Sigma Theta Tau: History

 In 1936 the organization "funded the first recorded research grant" for nursing in the United States.
 Since that time the organization has awarded more than $100,000 annually for nursing research around the world.
 Sigma’s Center for Nursing Scholarship was constructed on the IUPUI campus in 1989.

-By 2014 the society’s membership had grown to 130,000 active members in more than eighty-five countries and territories.
+By 2014 the society’s membership had grown to 130,000 active members in more than 85 countries and territories.
+More than 500,000 nurse scholars have been inducted into Sigma.
+It is the second largest nursing organization in the world.